Koubek/Koubek.Nav.NuGetClient/README.md

 * All required libraries will be deployed automatically during the previous step.
 NAV setups will be created as well.
 * Open PAGE: **NuGet Packages**
 * Select a package + press button **Install** (or select a specific package and version + **Install package version**)

+# To-do
+* Add possibility to install libraries on the client side as well.
+* Package lists (deploy automatically all packages from the list and their dependencies).